kiba/Writings/for_science/chp23_vacation.md

 "Why now?"
 Diana questioned.
 "Why us of all people?"

 "I didn't want to tell you until now.
 I want to enjoy all the time that I have left, before the upcoming constitutional crisis.
 Everything is going to go to shit once the conspiracy is blown wide open.
-The power that may be decided it's better to do it now rather than risk it later, rather than plunging the whole of Sidonia.
+The power that may be decided it's better to do it now rather than risk it later, rather than plunging the whole of Sidonia into chaos and potential self-destruction.
 The outsider's view provided a perspective that would otherwise be ignored and that got people to questions what they see in front of them."

 "Well, there goes our vacation," Diana said softly.